deepin-community/ceph/doc/rados/operations/add-or-rm-mons.rst

 Adding Monitors
 ===============

-Ceph monitors are light-weight processes that maintain a master copy of the cluster map.
-You can run a cluster with 1 monitor.
-We recommend at least 3 monitors for a production cluster.
-Ceph monitors use a variation of the `Paxos`_ protocol to establish consensus about maps and other critical information across the cluster.
-Due to the nature of Paxos, Ceph requires a majority of monitors running to establish a quorum (thus establishing consensus).
+Ceph monitors are lightweight processes that are the single source of truth for the cluster map.
+You can run a cluster with 1 monitor but we recommend at least 3 for a production cluster.
+Ceph monitors use a variation of the `Paxos`_ algorithm to establish consensus about maps and other critical information across the cluster.
+Due to the nature of Paxos, Ceph requires a majority of monitors to be active to establish a quorum (thus establishing consensus).

-It is advisable to run an odd-number of monitors but not mandatory.
-An odd-number of monitors has a higher resiliency to failures than an even-number of monitors.
-For instance, on a 2 monitor deployment, no failures can be tolerated in order to maintain a quorum; with 3 monitors, one failure can be tolerated; in a 4 monitor deployment, one failure can be tolerated; with 5 monitors, two failures can be tolerated.
-This is why an odd-number is advisable.
-Summarizing, Ceph needs a majority of monitors to be running (and able to communicate with each other), but that majority can be achieved using a single monitor, or 2 out of 2 monitors, 2 out of 3, 3 out of 4, etc.
+It is advisable to run an odd number of monitors.
+An odd number of monitors is more resilient than an even number.
+For instance, with a two monitor deployment, no failures can be tolerated and still maintain a quorum; with three monitors, one failure can be tolerated; in a four monitor deployment, one failure can be tolerated; with five monitors, two failures can be tolerated.
+This avoids the dreaded *split brain* phenomenon, and is why an odd number is best.
+In short, Ceph needs a majority of monitors to be active (and able to communicate with each other), but that majority can be achieved using a single monitor, or 2 out of 2 monitors, 2 out of 3, 3 out of 4, etc.

-For an initial deployment of a multi-node Ceph cluster, it is advisable to deploy three monitors, increasing the number two at a time if a valid need for more than three exists.
+For small or non-critical deployments of multi-node Ceph clusters, it is advisable to deploy three monitors, and to increase the number of monitors to five for larger clusters or to survive a double failure.
+There is rarely justification for seven or more.

-Since monitors are light-weight, it is possible to run them on the same host as an OSD; however, we recommend running them on separate hosts, because fsync issues with the kernel may impair performance.
+Since monitors are lightweight, it is possible to run them on the same host as OSDs; however, we recommend running them on separate hosts, because `fsync` issues with the kernel may impair performance.
+Dedicated monitor nodes also minimize disruption since monitor and OSD daemons are not inactive at the same time when a node crashes or is taken down for maintenance.

+Dedicated
+monitor nodes also make for cleaner maintenance by avoiding both OSDs and a mon going down if a node is rebooted, taken down, or crashes.

 .. note:: A *majority* of monitors in your cluster must be able to reach each other in order to establish a quorum.